How to write a great LinkedIn profile

 4. Photos taken on a drunk night out.
 This isn’t your personal Facebook profile.

-You just want a friendly headshot – one that looks like you in real life, not from 10 years ago – where you come across as friendly and approachable.
+You just want a friendly headshot—one that looks like you (not from 10 years ago) and shows you looking friendly and approachable.

-You don’t need to be grinning like a loon, but try not to look like a serial killer.
-If in doubt, ask a friend.
+You don’t need to be grinning like a lunatic, but try not to look like a serial killer or as if you’ve just been arrested.

 Add a good header image

-You can upload a background image to your profile so you get the chance to market your business at the same time.
+You can upload a background image to your profile, which allows you to showcase your logo and branding at the same time.

-Something professional is better than nothing at all.
+Something neutral yet professional is better than no background at all.

 Write a focused, eye-catching headline

-This is the sentence that appears next to your photo which should say what you do in a nutshell.
-It’s the first thing people read and you only get a set amount of characters it should be succinct and snappy.
+This is the sentence that appears underneath your photo, and it should sum up your value in a nutshell.
+Since it’s the first thing people read, and you only get a set number of characters, it should be succinct and snappy.

 (There are a few ways to write Headlines which I’ve outlined at the bottom of this post)